 Just click on the link for your preferred podcast platform.
-Episodes are available once a week.
+Episodes are available b-weekly.
 Hosted by Karl Vaters.

 Click any drop-down for more info or to listen to the episode.

 Gary Garcia and I have another conversation.
 This time, we talk about Pastoral Transition from a unique persective.

 I was Gary’s lead pastor for 25 years, then we transitioned to Gary being the lead pastor, while I stayed on the pastoral staff with him.

 In this episode Gary and I talk about